WPP-Public/Potato-ACE/src/ace/components/disclosure/README.md

 ## Styles

-The following SASS is applied to the component.
+The following SASS is applied to Disclosure.

 ```scss
 ace-disclosure:not([ace-disclosure-visible="true"]) {